AidanAlr/Alpaca-Pairs-Trading-Terminal/README.md

 ## 📍 Overview
-This command line interface (CLI) application, developed to interact with the Alpaca API (stock brokerage), allows users to manage and view positions, execute trades, run analyses, backtest strategies, and implement a pairs trading strategy all from the cli.
+This command line interface allows users to interact with their alpaca brokerage account through the terminal.
+Features include view current profits and positions, get asset price quotes, execute trades, run analyses, backtest strategies, and implement a pairs trading strategy all from the command line.

 ---